Joshpalen/OffsecDEV/Templates/Data_Structure.md

 > Related: [[Algorithm]], [[Concept]]

 ## Description
-What it is, why it’s useful, and typical use cases.
+What it is, why it-TMs useful, and typical use cases.

 ## Operations
 | Operation | Description | Time | Space |